 Accounting methods are the account rules a company uses to maintain its financial transactions, such as accrual accounting.
 GAAP and IFRS pronouncements constitute the universal principles companies use to keep the “books”.
 What accounting methods are common?

-Accounting methods and accounting standards are typically defined within your accounting manual, a key component of your accounting system.
-Your accounting manual defines your policies, procedures, and internal controls for Sarbanes Oxley and other compliance needs.
+Accounting methods consist of the accounting rules your company follows.
+The types of accounting methods and accounting standards are typically defined within your accounting manual, a key component of your accounting system.
+Your accounting policies and procedures manual defines your policies, procedures, and internal controls for Sarbanes Oxley and other compliance needs.
 There are two main accounting methods: accrual and cash.

-The first of the main accounting methods is the accrual method.
-It’s defined as the method of keeping accounts which shows expenses incurred and income earned for a given period, although such expenses and income may not have been actually paid or received in cash.
+The first of the main accounting methods used in making accounting systems work is the accrual method.
+It’s defined as the method of keeping accrual accounts like inventory, accounts receivable, and accounts payable.
+The expenses incurred and income earned for a given period are recorded, although such expenses and income may not have been actually paid or received in cash.
 Hence, the financial statements show revenues and expenses, even before any such revenues or expenses are paid.